Dengue is a viral infection spread by mosquitoes. Symptoms of dengue fever include –

 These test results and their interpretation depend on the type of test done and the number of days after the symptoms appear.

-It is common to all dengue serotypes and can be used to detect primary or secondary infection.
+It is common to all dengue serotypes and can be used to detect primary or secondary infections.
 If the test result is positive, it means that you are positive for the dengue virus or have been exposed to the dengue virus in the past.

 IgM antibody test – (which is positive after 5 days)